AhmetZamanis/KaggleStoreSales/ReportPart1.md

     ADF test p-value: 7.49538399004551e-05

-The null hypothesis for the ADF test is the presence of a unit root, while the alternative hypothesis is stationarity around a constant.
+The null hypothesis for the ADF test (this version) is the presence of a unit root, while the alternative hypothesis is stationarity around a constant.
 With a very small p-value, the null is rejected and the alternative is accepted, so the test suggests our residuals are stationary around a constant, conflicting with the KPSS test.

 ### Time decomposition